klemmm/auspex/README.md

 ### Detecting original code blocks and associating them to dispatcher state values

-For each instruction, the associated abstract states are checked, if the abstract state contains only one possible dispatcher state value, then the instruction is considered belonging to original code, and matched to the corresponding dispatcher state value.
+For each basic block, the associated abstract states are checked, if the abstract state contains only few (threshold configurable) possible dispatcher state value, then the instruction is considered belonging to original code, and matched to the corresponding dispatcher state value.

 The obfuscation/dispatcher instructions usually corresponds to multiple dispatcher state values, and therefore are not considered original code instructions.